GospelTech/GCP-Deployment/README.md

 Use `helm template` to expand the template.
 We recommend that you save the expanded manifest file for future updates to the application.

-There is a subtle difference between the usage of `helm template` in Helm v2 and Helm v3- the name of the chart is a positional argument in Helm v3.
+There is a subtle difference between the usage of `helm template` in Helm v2 and Helm v3- the release name is a positional argument in Helm v3.
 Check which version you are running:
 ```shell script
 helm version